Then the first thing you need to know is what eCommerce means. You see the term everywhere today, but what exactly is it?

 If You Don't Know, Now You Know

-eCommerce businesses and sites now make up a good percentage of businesses in the 21st century.
+eCommerce businesses and websites now make up a significant percentage of businesses in the 21st century.
 Each year we will continue to see growth, and more entrepreneurs are starting eCommerce businesses every day.
+Using new platforms and tools is all part of becoming an entrepreneur and the entrepreneur mindset, so it’s common to see people building digital storefronts.
 Just make sure to pay attention to your eCommerce analytics or you'll never be able to intelligently increase eCommerce sales.

 Running an eCommerce business takes a lot of effort.
 That's why our team created BlueCart eCommerce, to help make it easier for food suppliers and their customers to connect.
 It's an all-in-one solution that works as both a DTC and B2B wholesale marketplace and looks like a streamlined line sheet.